Q & A with Viveca

-How do you combine writing and a career as a laywer while at the same time doing all the things required for a mother of three?
+How do you combine writing and being a mother of three?

-Who is your favorite character in your books so far, and why?
+Who is your favourite character in your books so far, and why?

-Hmm, tough question.
+- Hmm, tough question.
 I have deliberately turned Nora into a completely different person than myself.
-I am very fond of Thomas, of course, but I think that the one that has really captured my heart is a person who doesn´t turn up until late in the series – Thomas ex-wife Pernilla.
+I am very fond of Thomas, of course, but I think that the one that has really captured my heart is a person who doesn´t turn up until the third book in the series – Thomas’ ex-wife Pernilla.

 In May 2018, you released your latest novel in the Sandhamn murder series.
 Could you tell us what it is about?
 And how many more books can we look forward to about Thomas and Nora?